How to Become a Social Media Manager

 Building your own social media channels and growing a large following can also help you get the real-world experience that employers are looking for and can demonstrate your audience-building skills.

 There are many different ways to work in social media today.
-And in a field that is growing and changing all the time, it’s likely that many new opportunities will be available in the years to come.
+And in a field that is growing and changing all the time, it's natural to have questions about what a career in social media management could look like.

 Are Social Media Managers in Demand?